 If you experience diarrhea or vomiting, you may wish to consult your health care provider.
-To use UHS, see Schedule an Appointment.
+To use UHS, see Schedule an Appointment, and remember, calling could save you a visit.

 On this page: